Passport-Visa | Commonly Confused Words

 etymology

-• A visa is a permit to enter or stay in a foreign country, often stamped or attached to a passport.
+• A visa is a permission to enter or stay in a country, while a passport is an ID proving your nationality.

 © 2025 Lithium Lab Pte Ltd